SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Discussion and Limitations

-To further elucidate the workings of SMIA, we address potential queries regarding SMIA in advance to facilitate a better understanding of its underlying philosophy:
+To further elucidate the workings of SMI, we address potential queries regarding SMI in advance to facilitate a better understanding of its underlying philosophy:

-\textbf{Question 1:} The contribution of SMIA appears to be merely replacing the binary classifier with a statistical metric discriminator; this contribution seems incremental.
+\textbf{Question 1:} The contribution of SMI appears to be merely replacing the binary classifier with a statistical metric discriminator; this contribution seems incremental.

-\textbf{Answer:} From a technical standpoint, the contribution of SMIA differs significantly from traditional MIA methods, which focus on constructing a (f(x;w)) with superior performance.
-The core contribution of SMIA is the proposal of a novel perspective: When the attack on a single sample becomes unreliable as an evaluation metric, directly measuring statistical indicators for the entire audit population is a more reliable approach.
+\textbf{Answer:} From a technical standpoint, the contribution of SMI differs significantly from traditional MIA methods, which focus on constructing a $g(x;w)$ with superior performance.
+The core contribution of SMI is the proposal of a novel perspective: When the attack on a single sample becomes unreliable as an evaluation metric, directly measuring statistical indicators for the entire audit population is a more reliable approach.
 In reality, indistinguishable samples always exist; however, when viewed through the lens of statistical measurement, they are naturally categorized within the distribution of member samples.
 Conversely, if these indistinguishable samples are involved in the training of a binary classifier as non-member data, they disrupt the classifier's training process.

-\textbf{Question 2:} As a domain metric method, is SMIA inherently incapable of determining whether an individual sample has been unlearned?
-This appears to be directly contrary to the requirements of auditing.

-\textbf{Answer:} Yes.
-While we utilize domain discrimination to achieve better auditing standards, a detail not elaborately discussed in the main text is that the discrimination variance increases rapidly as the number of samples decreases.
-In the most extreme case, if the task is to determine whether a single sample has been unlearned, SMIA cannot output any confidence interval, rendering its discrimination result virtually meaningless.
-In contrast, traditional MIA methods can still provide consistent confidence values.
-For general auditing processes, once the model training is complete, traditional MIA is not subject to interference from other factors, which remains its advantage.
-In this specific scenario, our method is indeed inferior to traditional MIA methods.

-\textbf{Question 3:} Why is the SMIA-Wasserstein method included in the main text despite its failure?
-We suggest removing it.

-\textbf{Answer:} Methods for distribution discrimination have flourished in traditional statistics, and the Wasserstein distance has garnered significant attention as a promising statistical tool.
-However, the regrettable reality is that it did not yield good results within SMIA.
-A heuristic hypothesis is that for members and non-members approximating the same sample distribution, the differences are simply too subtle for the Wasserstein distance to capture.
-Nevertheless, the exploration of the Wasserstein distance remains necessary, as it currently appears to be the statistical metric with the greatest potential.

-\textbf{Question 4:} What are the application scenarios for SMIA?
-How do you perceive its relationship with traditional MIA?